DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 - Access to a CNCF Kubernetes cluster
 - A Keycloak Instance

-### Install a Keycloak Instance
+### Install a Keycloak instance

-For this tutorial, we followed the documented procedure explaining how to install [Keycloak on OpenShift](https://www.keycloak.org/getting-started/getting-started-openshift)
+For this tutorial, we followed the procedure explaining how to install [Keycloak on OpenShift](https://www.keycloak.org/getting-started/getting-started-openshift).
-We tested with the Keycloak version 20.0.1
+We tested with the Keycloak version 20.0.1.

-You can follow this installation the [Get started with Keycloak on Openshift](https://www.keycloak.org/getting-started/getting-started-openshift) instructions.
+You can follow the [Get started with Keycloak on Openshift](https://www.keycloak.org/getting-started/getting-started-openshift) instructions.

-If you want to install in another Kubernetes platform you can follow this [Get started with Keycloak on Kubernetes](https://www.keycloak.org/getting-started/getting-started-kube) instructions.
+If you want to install on another Kubernetes platform, follow these instructions: [Get started with Keycloak on Kubernetes](https://www.keycloak.org/getting-started/getting-started-kube).

 # Configure a Keycloak instance for ODM (Part 1)